GoogleCloudPlatform/professional-services/examples/dbt-on-cloud-composer/README.md

 1. Push the code in dbt-project repository and make sure the Cloud Build triggered; and successfully create the docker image
 2. In the Cloud Composer UI, run the DAG (e.g dbt_with_kubernetes.py)
 3. If successfull, check the BigQuery console to check the tables

+With this mechanism, you have 2 independent runs.
+Updating the dbt-project, including models, schema and configurations will run the Cloud Build to create the docker image.
+The DAG as dbt scheduler will run the dbt-project from the latest docker image available.